ray-project/ray/doc/source/serve/index.md

 your own infrastructure.
 You can use our [cluster launcher](cluster-cloud) to deploy Ray Serve to all major public clouds, K8s, as well as on bare-metal, on-premise machines.

-Compared to these offerings, Ray Serve lacks a unified user interface and functionality let you manage the lifecycle of the models, visualize it's performance, etc. Ray Serve focuses on just model serving and provides the primitives for you to build your own ML platform on top.
+Compared to these offerings, Ray Serve lacks a unified user interface and functionality to let you manage the lifecycle of the models, visualize it's performance, etc. Ray Serve primarily focuses on model serving and provides the primitives for you to build your own ML platform on top.
 :::